True Heart Susie: Reception and critical assessment

 Film historian Paul O'Dell reports that "many commentators have noted the great charm of his picture, as well as moments of deep emotional intensity."
-Critic James Travers of French Films.org applies a number of superlatives to True Heart Suzie, noting its "authenticity" and "realism," and praising Lillian Gish for her naturalistic portrayal of Suzie.
+Critic James Travers of French Films.org applies a number of superlatives to True Heart Susie, noting its "authenticity" and "realism," and praising Lillian Gish for her naturalistic portrayal of Susie.

 Though filmed concurrently with Griffith's Broken Blossoms (1919), True Heart Susie was released after the more highly acclaimed work which also starred Lillian Gish.
-As such, True Heart Suzie "is not, or has not been, more highly regarded than perhaps it should have been."
+As such, True Heart Susie "is not, or has not been, more highly regarded than perhaps it should have been."
 (Note: Travers acknowledges that Griffith's handling of the picture was "modest" in its thematic aims.)
 TV Guide affirms the point:

-True Heart Suzie, overshadowed by Broken Blossoms, is a modest little film that shows Griffith at his most Victorian, but he treats the antediluvian plot with absolute sincerity and simplicity, transcending the primitive melodramatic cliches and creating a kind of elemental emotional truth.
+True Heart Susie, overshadowed by Broken Blossoms, is a modest little film that shows Griffith at his most Victorian, but he treats the antediluvian plot with absolute sincerity and simplicity, transcending the primitive melodramatic cliches and creating a kind of elemental emotional truth.